kavyatripathi/hello-1/README.md

 # hello
-to know how to use github
+to know how to use GitHub